-- Maximum 10% of its net assets in UCIs. - Maximum 10% of its net assets in closed-ended REITS qualifying as transferable securities. - Maximum 10% of its net assets in contingent convertible bonds.

-- Maximum 5% of its net assets in non-investment grade debt securities. - Maximum 5% of its net assets in debt securities (or issuers) unrated and/or graded below Standard & Poor's rating of BBB- or an equivalent rating issued by another rating agency. - Maximum 10% of its net assets in structured products (other than convertible bond type instruments), such as but not limited to certificates or any other transferable securities whose returns are correlated with changes in, among others, transferable securities (equities or debt securities) or a basket of transferable securities.
-The investments in structured products with or without embedded derivatives, will always be made in compliance with the grand-ducal regulation dated 8 February 2008 and article 41 (1) of the 2010 Law and the underlying of such structured products embedding derivatives will always comply and fulfil the criteria of articles 2.1 and 2.2 of the grand-ducal regulation dated 8 February 2008 and article 41 (1) of the 2010 Law.
+- Maximum 10% of its net assets in UCIs. - Maximum 10% of its net assets in closed-ended REITS qualifying as transferable securities. - Maximum of 10% of its net assets in China A-shares, via the use of the Shanghai Hong Kong Stock Connect and/or the Shenzhen Hong Kong Stock Connect markets, or any similar acceptable securities trading and clearing linked programmes or any other eligible means providing Chinese companies stock market access which may be available. - Maximum 10% of its net assets in SPACs (Special Purpose Acquisition Companies). - Maximum 10% of its net assets in contingent convertible bonds. - Maximum 5% of its net assets in non-investment grade debt securities. - Maximum 5% of its net assets in debt securities (or issuers) unrated and/or graded below Standard & Poor's rating of BBB- or an equivalent rating issued by another rating agency. - Maximum 10% of its net assets in structured products as described below.